Guilt and Innocence

 What does guilt mean in Family Constellations?

-It reflects a sense that belonging may be at risk, not necessarily that something wrong has been done.
+From a Family Constellations perspective, guilt often reflects a sense that belonging or connection may be at risk rather than evidence that something wrong has been done.

 What is innocence in this context?